 Underlying the Forest Practice Act is a general commitment to avoiding or lessening adverse impacts of timber harvesting on the environment and to implementing the Act consistent with other environmental laws, such as the California Environmental Quality Act (CEQA).
 As a certified regulatory program under PRC § 21080.5, Timber Harvesting Plans (THP) and other Plans prepared pursuant to the Forest Practice Act are the equivalent to an Environmental Impact Report (EIR) required under CEQA.
 A key element in departmental review of Plans involves providing CAL FIRE (as lead agency), as well as CDFW (as a trustee agency) and other review team agencies, sufficient information to determine whether potential significant adverse impacts of timber operations on botanical resources are appropriately identified and mitigated.
 However, existing CAL FIRE and CDFW guidance documents regarding the necessity for and scope of botanical surveys to facilitate Plan review are dated and, in some instances, provide conflicting standards and expectations.
-To facilitate timely approval of Plans, the guidance below is directed toward Registered Professional Foresters (RPFs) to provide additional clarity about what CAL FIRE and the review team agencies may require to properly evaluate impact of timber operations on botanical resources.
+In addition, generalized CEQA guidance encouraging “one size fits all” standards for botanical resources do not always recognize the differences between the variable scope and scale of environmental impacts unique to timber harvesting projects as compared to projects involving more permanent transformative uses, such as construction projects.
+To facilitate timely approval of Plans, the guidance below is directed toward Registered Professional Foresters (RPFs) to provide additional information about what CAL FIRE and the review team agencies may require to properly evaluate impact of timber operations on botanical resources.
 The guidance is not mandatory nor intended to have regulatory effect.
 The guidance is intended to supplement related guidance issued by CAL FIRE and CDFW, but prevails in areas of conflict, consistent with the Board’s authority to approve Plans on appeal.

 Scoping